wakeuplabs-io/superchain-accounts/packages/docs/research.md

 The following wireframes have been designed to illustrate the structure and user flow for the implementation of Smart Accounts and Superchain Accounts, highlighting key interactions and functionalities:

-1. Login and connect wallet.
+1. Login and connect wallet. <br />

 ![Login wireframe](./assets/wireframe-login.png)

 **Description:**
 - A simple login screen allowing users to connect their wallet.
 - Highlights a secure and user-friendly interface to onboard users into the ecosystem.

-2. Account with activity splitted by chain.
+2. Account with activity splitted by chain. <br />
 ![Account wireframe](./assets/wireframe-accounts.png)

 **Description:**